Required Training for the Prevention of Clergy Misconduct

 As most are aware, Healthy Boundary training is now mandatory in the United Church of Christ.
 These workshops are intended to equip ordained, commissioned, and licensed clergy, as well as other church leaders and staff, to understand healthy boundaries in ministry relationships.
 Healthy and vital ministries rely on trust and mutual support to create spaces of welcome and safety for all.
 Leaders must understand the role of power and vulnerability in order to create and maintain healthy boundaries and to choose healthy self-care strategies.

-These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every three years for UCC clergy to retain ministerial standing.
+These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every four years for UCC clergy to retain ministerial standing.

 - Healthy Boundaries 101: Fundamentals is an introduction to healthy boundaries for clergy and church leaders.
 Topics include power, vulnerability, dating, friendships, dual relationships, transference, intimacy, hugging, and self-care.
 It is a prerequisite to Healthy Boundaries 201.

 - Healthy Boundaries 201: Beyond Basics and Into the Internet is an advanced discussion of healthy boundaries for clergy and church leaders, designed for those who have completed Healthy Boundaries 101.
 Participants will cover boundaries, power, vulnerability, and self-care, as well as topics in internet technology and social media.
 There is a prerequisite of Healthy Boundaries 101 or similar foundation workshop.

 These workshops are part of the Healthy Boundaries/Clergy Ethics curriculum developed by FaithTrust Institute, and is in widespread use among faith communities across the U.S. FaithTrust Institute is a national, multifaith, multicultural training and education organization, founded in 1977 by the Rev. Dr. Marie Fortune, reach working to end sexual and domestic violence.
 Learn more at www.faithtrustinstitute.org.